AidLift/AidLift_Drone/README.md

 - **Prototype Goals**: Provide a proof-of-concept that shows how fire detection and routing can be combined into one platform.
 - **Limitations**: Current results are based on simulations and image-based testing, not live deployments.

----

-## Vision

-By automating parts of the detection and response workflow, Aid Lift Drone seeks to help emergency teams save more lives and reduce the damage caused by fires.

----

 ## Disclaimer